sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 - New fields may be introduced in later versions.
 Therefore consuming applications should tolerate the addition of new fields with ease.
 - The ordering of properties in objects is undefined.
 The properties may appear in any order and consuming applications should not rely on any specific ordering.
 It is safe to consider a nulled property and the absence of a property as the same thing.
 - Not all properties appear in all contexts.
-For example response with error messages may not contain a data property.
+For example response with error status messages may not contain a data property.

-# Field Guide to SDMX-JSON Metadata Message Objects
+# Field Guide to SDMX-JSON 2.0 Metadata Message Objects (aligned with SDMX 3.0.0)

 ## message

-Message is the top level object and it contains the requested information (referential metadata) as well as the meta-information decribing the (technical) context of the message and, possibly, error information.
+Message is the top level object and it contains the requested information (referential metadata) as well as the meta-information decribing the (technical) context of the message and, possibly, status information.

 * meta - *Object* *optional*.
 A *[meta](#meta)* object that contains non-standard meta-information and basic technical information about the message, such as when it was prepared and who has sent it.
 * data - *Object* *optional*. *[Data](#data)* contains the message's “primary data”.
-* errors - *Array* *optional*. *Errors* field is an array of *[error](#error)* objects.
-When appropriate provides a list of error messages in addition to RESTful web services HTTP error status codes.
+* errors - *Array* *optional*. *Errors* field is an array of *[statusMessage](#statusMessage)* objects.
+When appropriate provides a list of status messages in addition to RESTful web services HTTP error status codes.

-The members data and errors MUST NOT coexist in the same message.
+The members data and status CAN coexist in the same message.

 Example: